Part of Me (Katy Perry song): Critical reception

-Chart performance
+Commercial performance

 In the United States, "Part of Me" debuted at number one on the Billboard Hot 100 and the U.S. Hot Digital Songs chart, with 411,000 copies sold in its first week.
 It was the twentieth song to debut atop the Billboard Hot 100.
 "Part of Me" became Perry's seventh number-one song, and her sixth in the 2010s.
 The single debuted at number 36 on the Hot 100 Airplay chart, with 35 million radio impressions in its first week, and was Perry's ninth song to top the Hot Dance Club Songs chart.
 It is Perry's tenth single to be certified Platinum by the RIAA, for sales of over 1 million copies.
 As of January 2015, the single has sold 2,780,000 copies in the US.

 In Canada, "Part of Me" debuted at number one on the Canadian Hot 100.
 In Brazil, it reached the top spot on the Brazil Pop 100.
 In Mexico, the song peaked in the top 10 of the Mexican Hot 100.
 It also peaked at number 1 in Venezuela.
 In New Zealand, song was Perry's first single to debut at number one on the New Zealand Singles Chart, and as her seventh to reach that spot, tied her with Mariah Carey as the artist with the most number-one hits in New Zealand.

 It has received a Platinum certification by the RIANZ, with over 15,000 copies sold.
 In Australia, "Part of Me" debuted at number 22 on the ARIA Singles Chart, and peaked at number five on the chart.
 The recording has been certified 2× platinum by the ARIA, with 140,000 copies sold.

 In the United Kingdom, "Part of Me" debuted at number 1 on the UK Singles Chart on March 25, 2012 – for the week ending date March 31, 2012 – selling 79,079 copies in its first week, beating "She Doesn't Mind" by Sean Paul to the summit of the chart to become Perry's third number-one song in Britain, following "I Kissed a Girl" in August 2008 and "California Gurls" in June 2010.
 "Part of Me" was certified platinum by the British Phonographic Industry for sales and streams of over 600,000.
 In the Republic of Ireland, "Part of Me" peaked at number five on the Irish Singles Chart and was Perry's twelfth single to reach the top ten in the Irish Republic.
 In Italy, the song was certified Gold for sales of over 15,000.